 Barra Hall Park is set near the centre of Hayes, in the ward of Townfield.
 The main entrance to the gardens is off Freemans Lane.
 There are ten entrances altogether, spread around the perimeter of the park.
-These entrances are shown on Plan of the site.

 Car - There is on site parking available.
 Street parking (Park and Pay) can be found on the surrounding roads near to the entrances as described.

 Public transport - Travel by public transport to the Park is in the form of buses U4, H98 and 195 (serving the area) and the nearest train station is Hayes and Harlington.